-Faculty, School Administration, The Washington School of Ballet - Northwest Campus, Washington School of Ballet, Upper Division Faculty, Professional Training Division Faculty
+Faculty, School Leadership, School Administration, The Washington School of Ballet - Northwest Campus, Washington School of Ballet, Upper Division Faculty, Professional Training Division Faculty

-Windom joined the Cleveland Ballet and expanded her repertory to include works by Dennis Nahat, Flemming Flindt and Kurt Jooss.
+Windom joined the Cleveland/San Jose Ballet and expanded her repertory to include works by Dennis Nahat, Flemming Flindt and Kurt Jooss.
 She then danced professionally for Alonzo King’s Lines Ballet, Eric Hampton Dance and Washington Opera Ballet.
-This is her tenth year as full-time faculty at The Washington School of Ballet where she has taught a range of levels from beginners to professional dancers.
-She is also guest ballet mistress for The Washington Ballet, The Washington Ballet Studio Company and the Trainee Program.
+This is her eleventh year as full-time faculty at The Washington School of Ballet where she has taught a range of levels from beginners to professional dancers of the company.

-A sought after teacher, coach, and mentor, she is valued for her ability to refine students’ training and to develop their artistry.
+A sought-after teacher, coach, and mentor, she is valued for her ability to refine students’ training and to develop their artistry.
 She has coached many of TWSB’s finest students who have received awards from Youth America Grand Prix and other national and international competitions.
-Windom continues to mentor TWSB alumni who pursue professional careers with other companies or who enroll in university degree programs.
+Windom continues to mentor TWSB alumni who pursue professional careers with other companies and/or who enroll in university degree programs.

-She has a Master’s Degree in fine arts from the School of Dance at George Mason University and has taught for the last eight years as an adjunct professor at George Mason.
-She continues her studies with Irene Dowd, whose knowledge of anatomy, movement, and somatic principles has shaped Windom’s pedagogy.
+Windom has a master’s degree in fine arts from the School of Dance at George Mason University in dance pedagogy where she has taught for the last ten years as an adjunct professor.
+She is a celebrated guest teacher around the country, bringing her emphasis on learning classical ballet with a strong approach of combining science and art.